Marwen’s Summer Internship Program

 Art@Work is a creative career internship program where Chicago young people are hired for a 5-week summer creative internship in Chicago.
 Students are placed in an arts-related organization or business that matches the student’s interests, strengths, and creative skills.
 Marwen partners with sites across the city to offer various creative internships in order for young people to explore their next steps, learn about different creative career pathways, and envision their futures.

-Since Art@Work launched in 2007, Marwen has partnered with 90+ organizations and companies and welcomed nearly 300 interns into the program.
-In 2025, we celebrate the 18th anniversary of this special program with longtime partners like Intuit (11 years) and so many other wonderful organizations and friends.
+Since Art@Work launched in 2007, Marwen has partnered with 89 organizations and companies and welcomed 328 interns into the program.
+In 2026, we celebrate the 19th anniversary of this special program with longtime partners like Intuit (12 years) and so many other wonderful organizations and friends.

 Eligibility: